 git fetch origin

-Step 8 - Set origin master
+Step 8 - Set origin main (or master)

 git branch --set-upstream-to origin/master master